 - Certification through American Red Cross

 This course is for anyone with limited or no medical training, who needs a course completion card in Red Cross First aid, CPR and AED use to meet job, regulatory or other requirements.
 The course is open for the public, such as teachers, coaches, and those requiring certification for their workplace, as well as for families and parents.
 The American Red Cross First Aid/CPR/AED program trains participants to respond to breathing and cardiac emergencies, injuries and sudden illness until advanced medical personnel take over.

 The First Aid portion of the course is designed to provide rescuers the fundamental skills to recognize and treat medical emergencies.
 This course will teach students scene safety, the signs and symptoms of diabetes, stroke, and seizures and how to best treat these emergencies.
 Students will also learn how to control bleeding, treat for shock and burns, and minimize spinal damage due to head and spine injuries.

 All the participants will learn how to respond to various emergencies.
 In the classroom, you’ll have the opportunity to learn from and interact with instructors, who are doctors, nurses, paramedics, EMTs with real life experiences, and who will guide you through hands-on practice of lifesaving skills.

-- environmental emergencies
+- heat and cold emergencies

 - adult, child and infant CPR and AED use